| |

 - An opportunity to have their novel manuscript selected and read by acquisition editors from major publishing houses.
 The odds are currently running 1/3 for selection based on the quality of pitches and writers in attendance (due to workshop efforts to create great pitches and manuscripts, vigorous screening of potential attendees, and the conference itself which attracts top talent).
 Please understand, however, that selection does not assure publication.
-The current fiction market is very picky and extremely competitive.
-We do our best to make that clear in a myriad of ways.

 - Novel deconstruction and analysis from the best qualified industry professionals (editors, authors, and teachers of writing) that addresses the major fictional elements of plot, character, complication, and resolution, among others--the purpose being to not only assist writers with creating competitive projects, but prepare them pre-pitch to receive maximum productive reaction from publishing house editors.